BadwaterBay/intelli-trip-planner/.github/pull_request_template.md

 # Fix #000 (<-- Add issue number here)

-**IMPORTANT:** _Please create an issue before submitting a **pull request (PR)** to resolve it, unless you're fixing typos or making minor changes to documentation or infrastructure.
+**IMPORTANT:** _Each **pull request (PR)** should resolve an issue.
+Please create the issue if it hasn't been created, unless you're fixing typos or making minor changes to documentation or infrastructure.
 In that case, just leave the issue number as #000._

 ## Details